Sam62002/naanmudhalvan_Project_Submission/README.md

 4. py manage.py runserver 3000) *

 4.( to run the musicplayer webpage:
-1.click view site for the usic player page.
+1.click view site for the music player page.

 py manage.py runserver 3000
 run this server: http://127.0.0.1:3000/